Key Takeaways

 How the contract is signed can determine liability.
 If an LLC member has the power to sign a contract on behalf of the business, they should make sure that their signature only binds the company, not themselves.
 Also, if a member decides to sign a contract with their own name, they should make it clear that they are signing as an LLC member.

-If you sign the contract using your legal name and don't make it clear you are singing on behalf of the LLC, the other party in the contract may be able to seize your personal assets in a breach of contract lawsuit.
+If you sign the contract using your legal name and don't make it clear you are signing on behalf of the LLC, the other party in the contract may be able to seize your personal assets in a breach of contract lawsuit.

 LLC Member Actions

 An important fact to understand about LLCs is that members don't automatically have the power to act on the company's behalf.
 In most cases, a member can only exercise company authority with the approval of other members or if they're given the power to do so in the company's operating agreement.
-If an LLC member enters into a contract that costs the business money without authorization, the other members can seek compensation from the member that signed the contract.
+If an LLC member enters into a contract that costs the business money without authorization, the other members can seek compensation from the member who signed the contract.

 A member's ownership stake in the LLC, or interest, is calculated based on how much they have contributed to the company.
 In exchange for an ownership interest, members can provide the company with monetary contributions or property.
 An ownership interest is much different than personal property, which can include items such as: